deNBI/cloud-user-docs/wiki/Concept/basics.md

 A *flavor* defines a virtual machine setup by defining parameters like hard disk size, available memory and CPU core number.
 The cloud provider can use flavors to optimize virtual machines for the available hardware.
 A flavor may also be used to restrict virtual machines to certain physical hosts, e.g. by requiring extra local storage or features like a GPU.

 Flavors are pre-defined by denBI.
+For a list of available standard flavors, click [here](./flavors.md).

 ##### Network